tmvllrrl/mtc-pixels/README.md

 python configs/train.py ring
 ```

+More details about training and running the environments are provided in the instructions.

 ## Evaluation

 Example commands for evaluating a trained policy are provided in eval.sh.
 More details for evaluating a trained policy are provided for in the instructions.